Football Scoreboards: Types, Design, Features

 Unlike their analog counterparts, LED scoreboards require a remote control to keep them updated.
 Most traditional LED scoreboards are operated with a controller board or mobile app.
 Your staff or student volunteers can easily change the score and information on the display from the sidelines or control room.

-2 – Hybrid Traditional LED Football Scoreboard with a Video Display
+2 – LED Football Scoreboard with Video Display

 The next option is a combination between traditional football scoreboards and full video displays.
 At first glance, they are extremely similar to traditional options.
 A majority of the display area is dedicated to simple letters and numbers – basic information for the game.